lionelc/GDELT_Causal_Discovery/README.md

-# Causal Discovery on GDELT data set
+# Causal Discovery on international relations from GDELT

 This repository provides the source code and papers, which can generate reproducible causal discovery results over GDELT data (gdeltproject.org) as in the paper accepted by IUCC-2020 conference.
-All the source codes are made under the terms of [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html).
+All the source codes are made under the terms of [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html), and the copyright of the published paper belongs to the publisher.

 ## Steps: